yhzhuo/DataScience/java/TasksRanking/src/self/yaohua/taskranking/README.md

 I tend to set values of revenues and costs within [0, 10], and values of impacts within [0, 1] based on my own judgement of importance of Goals, hardship of Tasks, and relationships between Goals and Tasks.
 <br>
-The values helps me to make comparison between Goals and Tasks.
-So when I'm overwhelmed by objectives, I can figure out my priorities very quick by only compare and adjust the values.
+The values help me to make comparison between all the Goals and all the Tasks.
+So when I'm overwhelmed by objectives, I can still figure out my priorities very quick by only compare and adjust those values and run my algorithm!
 </p>
 <h3>How it changes my life?</h3>
 <p>
 In my real life, I have 19 goals and 41 tasks in total.
-I really could not figure out my priority easily and make daily plan.
+I really can not figure out my priority list easily and make daily plan.
 So TasksRanking helps me!<br>
-By reading results of TasksRanking while making daily plan, I never feel stress even when a lot of objectives coming to my life concurrently!
+By reading results of TasksRanking while making daily plan, I never feel stress even when a lot of objectives come to my life concurrently!
 As a lover of Math, I'm so happy to see my loved Math helps me everyday!!!
 </p>

 <h1>Enjoy It!</h1>